nbogie/cyf-react-challenges/challenge-tv-show-info/README.md

 # Challenge: TV Show Episode List

+Note: This is a challenge, **not** a tutorial.
+It is a chance to put into practice what you've studied.

 ## Challenge Overview

 You must make a React app which shows all of the episode summaries of a tv show such as "Game Of Thrones", in one long list.